With the 21 cm hydrogen line from Kootwijk to Dwingeloo

 This year marks the 70th anniversary since the 21 cm hydrogen line was first observed.
 American astronomers from Harvard were the first, six weeks later the Dutch astronomers in Kootwijk also succeeded.
 And it has been 65 years since the Dwingeloo Radio Telescope was commissioned.
-The text and images below are an adaption with additions from a previously published blog post (in Dutch) on older versions of the CAMRAS and Volkssterrenwacht Bussloo websites and on wiki.waarnemen.com.
+The text and images below are an adaption with additions from a previously published blog post (in Dutch) on older versions of the CAMRAS, Volkssterrenwacht Bussloo and wiki.waarnemen.com websites.
 While astronomers in professional literature and we below often refer to Kootwijk, this actually refers to the neighborhood Radio Kootwijk which is now part of the municipality of Apeldoorn.

 The commemorative panel on the Turfberg in Radio Kootwijk

 In honor of the groundbreaking radio astronomy research that was carried out in Kootwijk, an information panel Astronomical past of Radio Kootwijk was officially unveiled ten years ago on Wednesday, May 11, 2011 in Radio Kootwijk (then exactly 60 years after the 21 cm hydrogen radio spectral line was observed there).
 The panel is located on the Turfberg on the spot where the original Würzburg antenna used to be.
 The unveiling was done by Prof. Dr. Hugo van Woerden (emeritus professor of astronomy at the University of Groningen) and Ari Hin (retired ASTRON technician).
 Both were involved in processing the observations in Kootwijk and the data-analyzation in the 1950s.